nandabritto/Covid-19_vaccines/README.md

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/viral-vector.png">
 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/inactivated-virus.png">

-All images on this project has click to enlarge feature.
-The user can check all the details of each image or squeme.This feature is responsive and disponible in all screen-sizes.
+All images on this project have a click to enlarge feature.
+The user can check all the details of each image or scheme.This feature is responsive and availabe in all screen sizes.
 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/enlarge-images.png">

 + Efficiency

-Presents users a brief comparation (on slideshow, chart and text) about efficacy of most used Covid-19 vaccines around world.
-User can chose when click to move forwards or backwards, or just watch while images roll-out on slideshow.
+Presents users a brief comparison (on slideshow, chart and text) about the efficacy of most used Covid-19 vaccines around the world.
+User can choose when to click to move forwards or backwards, or just watch while images rollout on slideshow.

 <img src="https://github.com/nandabritto/MS1/blob/4adc49a542b2d324d9cb5b23ad7c45013d268f83/slideshow.png">